oneapi-src/oneDNN/doc/performance_considerations/profilers.md

 instruction set supported by the system.
 In order to correctly attribute performance event information, profilers need to be notified about address ranges containing JIT-ed code. oneDNN supports two profilers:
-VTune Amplifier and Linux perf.
+VTune(TM) Amplifier and Linux perf.

 ## Build-time Controls